tsorelle/tops.d8/readme.md

 ================
 Description
 ----------------
-TOPS (Terry's Old PHP Scripts) is a library of helper classes that may be used with PHP applications, Symphony 2 or Drupal 7 & 8.
+TOPS is a library of helper classes that may be used with PHP and JavaScript applications, Symphony 2 or Drupal 7 & 8.

+This code is intended for non-commercial use by Friends Meetings and other socially progressive non-profit organizations.
+It is released as an open-source project under an MIT/X11 License as detailed in tops_license.html.
+This file should be included on every site where tops components are deployed.

 Added to GitHub: https://github.com/tsorelle/tops.core